 see Hope, Myracle, Rubix and Rubina

--- There were two cameras that carried the Swallow name, but they are very different in features, even though they are from the same era -- late '40s to the early 50's.
-The most common is a slightly elongated "HIT"-type camera with the typical features.
+-- There were two cameras that carried the Swallow name -- kinda, sorta -- but they are very different in features, even though they are from the same era -- late '40s to the early 50's.
+The most common is this slightly elongated "HIT"-type camera with the typical features.
 Two speeds of B and I (1/50) with a fixed-focus, single aperture lens, probably f11.
-I know it's hard to swallow, but a more upscale Swallow was also made.
-It had a fixed-focus, 20mm (f4.5-9.0) lens with variable speeds from 1/25 - 1/100, plus B. In addition, it lacked the typical "HIT"-type viewfinder.
-This model had a waist-level finder.
+I know it's hard to swallow, but a more upscale "Swallow" was also made -- see Tsubame (below).

 -- (1955) Camera was shaped like a small Leica.
 Fixed-focus 30mm (f8.0) lens.
 Speeds of B, 1/25 - 1/100.
 Flash synch.